jurgen-kluft/xvmem/SUPER ALLOC.md

 # Problems

-* Wasted a lot of memory
+* Waste a lot of memory
-* Suffered from fragmentation
+* Suffers from fragmentation
+* Easy to crash when intrusive bookkeeping data is overwritten making it hard to find the cause
-* Not able to use it for GPU memory, so you need another implementation to handle GPU memory
+* Not able to use it for GPU memory, need another implementation to handle GPU memory

 ---